Positivity of Matui's HK Conjecture for AF Groupoids: Introduction

-This theorem also generalises Matui's \cite[Theorem 4.10]{Matui}, which also gave an order isomorphism for AF groupoids with compact unit spaces, but did not provide a formula for the isomorphism.
-So, we extend Matui's result to AF groupoids with non-compact unit spaces.
-Moreover, by showing that $H_0(G)^+ \cong K_0(C^*(G))^+$, Theorem \ref{thm:HK} suggests a stronger version of Matui's HK conjecture, which considered only group homomorphisms.

-We organise the paper as follows: in Section \ref{section:preliminaries}, we define Deaconu-Renault groupoids, inductive limits and AF groupoids, presenting some results from the literature.
-In Section \ref{section:skewproducts}, we state the isomorphism by \cite[Proposition II.5.1]{Renault} between the C*-algebra of a skew-product groupoid and its corresponding crossed product.
-We also define the map $\beta$, used later in the commutative diagram.
-Then we study the theory of homology groups for groupoids in Section \ref{section:homology}.
-In Section \ref{section:KtheoryAFgroupoids}, we prove Theorem \ref{thm:HK}, giving an isomorphism between the homology groups for AF groupoids and the K-theory of the C*-algebras of these groupoids.
-Similar results have been proved in \cite[Corollary 5.2]{FKPS}, \cite[Theorem 4.10]{Matui}.
-Our innovation is that we give an explicit formula for this isomorphism, and we show that it preserves positive elements from one group to another.
-In Section \ref{section:diagram} we apply the results from Sections \ref{section:homology} and \ref{section:KtheoryAFgroupoids} to prove the commutative diagram \eqref{eqn:diagram}.
-In Section \ref{section:main} we prove Theorem \ref{thm:main}, our main result, that describes under certain conditions when the C*-algebra of a Deaconu-Renault groupoid is AF embeddable.
-Finally, we show in Section \ref{section:examples} that our main theorem generalises some known results in the literature.
+We organise the paper as follows: in Section \ref{section:preliminaries}, we study inductive limits, AF groupoids, abstract homology groups, and homology groups for groupoids.
+In Section \ref{section:homology}, we study the homology groups of AF groupoids, while in Section \ref{section:KtheoryAFgroupoids} we prove Theorem \ref{thm:HK}, our main result.
+In Section \ref{section:application}, we apply the isomorphism from Theorem \ref{thm:HK} and the tools from homology groups to characterise the AF embeddability of the C*-algebra of the Deaconu-Renault groupoid by Theorem \ref{thm:main}.
+Finally, in Section 6, we show that this theorem generalises known results in the literature.

 The author would like to thank Astrid an Huef and Lisa Orloff Clark for their supervision, Camila F. Sehnem for the helpful discussions, and Nathan Brownlowe, Carla Farsi, and Hung Pham for their suggestions.